 Noam Sienna went on from Brandeis to earn his PhD in Jewish history at the University of Minnesota-Twin Cities, where he studied Moroccan Jewry with Professor Daniel Schroeter.
 As a senior at Brandeis, Sienna wrote an honors thesis on Israeli henna ceremonies and the politics of heritage.
 While completing his PhD, he published a groundbreaking work with the support of the Hadassah-Brandeis Institute, “A Rainbow Thread: An Anthology of Queer Jewish Texts from the First Century to 1969.”

 Simon Sinek '95 graduated with a BA in anthropology and became a best-selling author, TED speaker, and founder of The Optimism Company, which produces classes, workshops, and the podcast, "A Bit of Optimism."
 Sinek participated in the 2021 DeisHacks hackathon, where he advised students on how best to share their social justice-related entrepreneurial ideas with the world.
 Read more about Sinek in a Brandeis Magazine article titled, "The Workforce Whisperer."

-Katherine Weisensee ’99 is currently department chair and associate professor of Anthropology at Clemson University.
+Katherine Weisensee ’99 is department chair and associate professor of Anthropology at Clemson University.
 Weisensee completed her PhD at the University of Tennessee specializing in forensic anthropology and skeletal biology.
-She has conducted research in skeletal collections in Europe and the U.S. She currently teaches courses related to biological anthropology and has led study abroad programs in Rome and Hungary.
+She has conducted research in skeletal collections in Europe and the U.S. She teaches courses related to biological anthropology and has led study abroad programs in Rome and Hungary.
 Her research focuses primarily on understanding the evolutionary processes associated with environmental changes in human populations and improving methods in forensic anthropology.
 She often refers to the lessons learned in her first anthropology course with Professor Lamb.